-5 Books That Will Help Quell Your Anxiety
+6 Books That Will Help Quell Your Anxiety

 We know, self-help books might seem cheesy, but hear us out: The right book can help you feel less alone, and help you realize that things might not be as impossible as they seem.
 And there's a double benefit: Reading itself is a great de-stressor that might also distract you from anything you're anxious about.

-If you have debilitating anxiety, there's no replacement for therapy, but reading about how other people have tackled their anxiousness might give you some inspiration.
+If you have clinical anxiety, there's no replacement for therapy, but reading about how other people have tackled their anxiousness might give you some inspiration.

-Read on for five books that can help you work through your anxiety.
+Read on for six books that can help you find a little more calm.

 If you are experiencing anxiety and are in need of crisis support, please call the Crisis Call Center’s 24-hour hotline at 1-775-784-8090.